thoresonjd/asciigol/docs/asciigol.md

 By default, the game will start with a random initial state.

-To execute the program in it's default state, simply run
+To execute the program in its default state, simply run
 ```
 ./asciigol
 ```